-Tensorbox is a versatile framework that incorporates many different CNN architectures for object detection9.
-TensorBox is best suited for detecting only one object class.
-With pre-trained networks and tools to manually label one’s own training data, deploying tensorbox onto one’s machine is agile and self-contained.
-The resulting output are bounding boxes of our object of interest (Figure-1) and the cartesian coordinates of the bounding box.
+The first framework, Tensorbox, is a versatile framework that incorporates many different CNN architectures for object detection[12].
+TensorBox is best suited for detecting only one object class per image.
+The resulting outputs are bounding boxes of the object of interest (Figure 1) and the cartesian coordinates of the bounding box.

-The second CNN framework is YOLOv3, which stands for “You Only Look Once”10.
+The second CNN framework is YOLOv3, which stands for “You Only Look Once”[13].
 YOLOv3 is advantageous when there are multiple objects of interest that must be tracked separately.
-The output of this network includes the bounding box with the associated label class as well as the bounding box coordinates of the object in the video frame (Figure-2).
+The output of this network includes the bounding box with the associated object label class as well as the bounding box cartesian coordinates of the object in the video frame (Figure 2).

-The previous two frameworks are advantageous for generalized behavioral data coming from standard laboratory experiments in animal subjects.
-The last CNN framework is OpenPose11-13 which is used for human kinematic data.
+The previous two frameworks are advantageous for generalized behavioral data collected from standard laboratory experiments in animal subjects.
+The last CNN framework is OpenPose[14-16] which is used for human joint pose estimation.
 OpenPose detects human body, hand, facial, and foot key points on images.
-The output of the framework are labeled images that highlight the human frame of the subject (Figure-3).
+The outputs of the framework are labeled images of the human subject as well as the coordinates of all the 25 key points in the body and 21 key points of each hand (Figure 3).

 This detailed step-by-step guide for implementation of our recently developed open-source DeepBehavior toolbox employs state-of-the-art convolutional neural nets to track animal behavior (e.g. movement of a paw) or human behavior (e.g. reaching tasks).
-By tracking the behavior, we can derive useful kinematics about the behavior such as position, velocity, and acceleration.
-We first explain the setup of each CNN architecture, give examples on how to create training datasets, how to label images, how to train the networks, how to process new videos on the trained network, how to extract the data from the network on the new videos, and how to do post-processing of the new data to make it useful for further analysis.
+By tracking the behavior, useful kinematics can be derived from the behavior such as position, velocity, and acceleration.
+The protocol explains the installation of each CNN architecture, demonstrates how to create training datasets, how to train the networks, how to process new videos on the trained network, how to extract the data from the network on the new videos, and how to post-process the output data to make it useful for further analysis.

 PROTOCOL:

-1. SETUP
+1. GPU and Python Setup

+1.1 - GPU Software

-When the computer is first setup for deep learning applications, GPU-appropriate CUDA and CUDNN should be installed.
-For NVIDIA GPUs, appropriate CUDA versions and how to install them are explained in NVIDIA’s website.
+When the computer is first setup for deep learning applications, GPU-appropriate software and drivers should be installed which can be found on the GPU’s respective website. (see the List of Materials for those used in this study).

-After this, OpenCV and Python packages should be installed.
+1.2 Python 2.7 Installation

+Open a command line prompt on your machine.

+Command line: sudo apt-get install python-pip python-dev python-virtualenv

 2. TENSORBOX

+2.1 Tensorbox Setup

-2.1 Setup for Tensorbox
+2.1.1 Create Virtual Environment for Tensorbox

-With any software project, it is best practice to setup a virtual environment for project dependencies and packages.
-We will quickly set up a new python environment dedicated for deep learning projects and install a clean instance of tensorflow within the environment.

-2.1.1 Ensure python and python package index (pip) is installed

-sudo apt-get install python-pip python-dev python-virtualenv

-2.1.2 Create a virtual environment for your project’s dependencies
+Command line: cd ~

-virtualenv --system-site-packages ~/tensorflow
+Command line: virtualenv --system-site-packages ~/tensorflow

-‘~/tensorflow’ is the name of the virtual environment.
-This can be named to anything you prefer.
-To activate the environment, enter the following:
+(Note: ’~/tensorflow’ is the name of the environment and is arbitrary)

+2.1.2 Activate environment

-source ~/tensorflow/bin/activate
+Command line: source ~/tensorflow/bin/activate

-2.1.3 Install tensorflow

-pip install tensorflow-gpu==1.2

-For GPU usage, install the software requirements from: https://www.tensorflow.org/install/gpu

-Now that the python dependencies have been installed, we can begin with our first CNN, TensorBox, ideal for single object tracking9.
-To begin, we will clone the repository from DeepBehavior’s github and run the necessary setup protocol which involves pre-training a network.
-We will then create our own training dataset by manually labeling a few hundred images with a GUI tool (Figure-4).
-We will then use our labeled data to train Tensorbox to identify objects of interest in our experimental videos.
-After the network is trained once, any new experimental video can be predicted.